Verizon Communications Inc. (VZ) Stock: A Closer Look at the Market Potential

 VZ) stock’s latest price update

-Verizon Communications Inc. (NYSE: VZ)’s stock price has decreased by -1.00 compared to its previous closing price of 37.91.
-Nevertheless, the company has seen a -2.01% plunge in its stock price over the last five trading sessions.
+Verizon Communications Inc. (NYSE: VZ)’s stock price has increased by 0.36 compared to its previous closing price of 36.55. but the company has seen a -4.13% decline in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 03/03/23 that Verizon Shakes Up Executive Team After Tough Year

 VZ’s Market Performance

-Verizon Communications Inc. (VZ) has experienced a -2.01% fall in stock performance for the past week, with a -9.08% drop in the past month, and a 1.24% rise in the past quarter.
-The volatility ratio for the week is 1.45%, and the volatility levels for the past 30 days are at 1.57% for VZ.
-The simple moving average for the last 20 days is -4.56% for VZ stock, with a simple moving average of -11.30% for the last 200 days.
+VZ’s stock has fallen by -4.13% in the past week, with a monthly drop of -9.48% and a quarterly drop of -1.32%.
+The volatility ratio for the week is 1.83% while the volatility levels for the last 30 days are 1.58% for Verizon Communications Inc. The simple moving average for the last 20 days is -5.88% for VZ stock, with a simple moving average of -13.05% for the last 200 days.

 Analysts’ Opinion of VZ